 - Register of Directors residential address

 If the company secretary fails to update and maintain these registers with precision, it can lead to disastrous consequences.

 Corporate Laws Advisory and Representation

-A Company Secretary is entitled to an advisory role in order to help companies on compliance of legal and procedural aspects particularly under the following laws:
+A Company Secretary is entitled to an advisory role in order to help companies on compliance with legal and procedural aspects, particularly under the following laws: